Bertha Holliday: Biography

 Holliday was born and raised in Kansas City, MO.
 As a member of a family that was continuously involved in social justice and civic engagement efforts, Holliday reported that she walked her first picket line at age 4, protesting the unacceptable conditions of her overcrowded, segregated kindergarten.

 Holliday completed a BA in psychology at the University of Chicago and an EdM in Counselor Education at Harvard University, and then obtained a PhD in Community Psychology at the University of Texas at Austin.
-She subsequently completed a post-doctoral fellowship in Lifespan Development and Ecological Psychology at Cornell University from 1982 to 1919??.
-Prior to joining the APA Office of Ethnic Minority Affairs, Holliday was on the faculty of the Department of Psychology and Human Development at Vanderbilt University.
+She subsequently completed a post-doctoral fellowship in Lifespan Development and Ecological Psychology at Cornell University.
+Prior to joining the APA Office of Ethnic Minority Affairs, Holliday was the first African-American faculty member at Vanderbilt Peabody College of Education and Human Development (in the Department of Psychology and Human Development).
 Among her widely cited papers are several historical reports of early studies on Black youth that were conducted by the American Council on Education in the 1930–1940s.

 Since retiring from the APA, Holliday has been involved in the leadership of the Bloomingdale Civic Association in Washington, DC.